SodaWithoutSparkles/revanced-troubleshooting-guide/README.md

 Probably one of the following:

-- split APK is used to patch, patch again using the full APK
+- split APK is used to patch
+    - patch again using the full APK

+- non-recommended patches
-- non-recommended patches, patch again with the default/recommended patches
+    - patch again with the default/recommended patches

 ## 3.2 video playback issues / buffers / buggy